Joel is a history-loving hobo who travels, usually on foot, across the United States. He is always homeward bound but never quite there yet.

 Last year, just north of Red Feather Lakes, Colorado, after successfully navigating and hiking to an abandoned quartz mine, I found myself in a beautiful part of the Roosevelt National Park mountains that was beckoning for a little more exploring.
 And even though I knew I was in bear and mountain lion territory, I decided to explore just a little bit further.
-Besides that, it was still only 9 am and it wouldn’t start getting "mountain dark" to about 6 pm.
-"Mountain dark" is what I call the time of day where even though daylight lasts until about 8 pm down on the flat lands, the shadows of the mountains can darken whole valleys to the point where it feels like nighttime.
+Besides that, it was still only 9 a.m. and it wouldn’t start getting "mountain dark" until about 6 p.m.
+"Mountain dark" is what I call the time of day where even though daylight lasts until about 8 p.m. down on the flatlands, the shadows of the mountains can darken whole valleys to the point where it feels like nighttime.
 I was well within the safe zone but then I ran into a slight problem.
 I was lost.

-Getting lost and using a jet contrail to get my way of my predicament worked, but that's just one way of doing it and certainly not the most reliable.
+Getting lost and using a jet contrail to get away from my predicament worked, but that's just one way of doing it and certainly not the most reliable.
 If I had not known the normal flight path, it would not have done me any good.

 Below are some other things I could have tried, and much, much better.
 Maybe you can try them if you decide to get lost from time to time, like me.

 Sometimes, it is better to have more than one trick up your sleeve.
 Not all methods are good all the time.
 For instance, finding your way out of a lost situation in the mountains during the day could require a totally different approach at night, in a snowstorm, or, when it's raining.
 In fact, sometimes it's better to use a combination of several just to confirm your results.